Ycap/axxes-exercise/greenfield-project-java/README.md

 ## Building

 Build the application using `./mvnw package -Dnative` or by running `make application`.
-The use the Docker image, build an image using `docker build -t greenfield-project .` or run `make docker`.
+Then use the Docker image, build an image using `docker build -t greenfield-project .` or run `make docker`.

 ## Running